Notre Dame Cathedral – A masterpiece of Gothic architecture

 Nine life-size statues representing the Emperor Constantine, two angels, St-Denis and Ste-Geneviève the patron saints of Paris, St John the Baptist, St Etienne and Pope St-Sylvestre stand below the arches that frame the portal.

-These statues date from the restoration conducted by Viollet le Duc in the mid 19th century.
+These statues date from the 19th century restoration.

 Notre Dame Cathedral – Galerie des Rois and Balcon de la Vierge